 - The Gallery shall not accept works of art that have conditions attached (with the exception of requested credit lines)

-Each acquisition justification is then assessed by the Director, Chief Curator and Curator of Collections twice a year, with an eye to the necessary budgets to acquire the recommended works.
+Each acquisition justification is then assessed by the Director, Chief Curator and Curator of Collections, with an eye to the necessary budgets to acquire the recommended works.
 If the team agrees that the justification, condition of the work and budgets warrant it, arrangements are then made to bring the work in-house for formal presentation to the Acquisition Committee and final condition checks.

 The Acquisition Committee (made up of members of the Board of Governors, artists, and volunteers from the community) formally review all works that are both recommended and not recommended by the previous reviews.
 This committee makes the formal decision to acquire (or not) the offered works, and meets at least twice a year.
 Any works that are brought in-house but then turned down for acquisition will be returned to the owner.